I've been an online writer for over seven years. My articles often focus on tattoos and tattoo art.

 So I waited ‘til I was 20.
 ‘Cause you’re totally an adult when you are 20, right?
 Ha!
 Excuse me while I choke to death on cynical laughter.
-I’m 30 now and am tattooed in 4 different places and if I had them all to do over again I would definitely change one, possibly two.
+I’m 30 now and am tattooed in four different places, and if I had them all to do over again, I would definitely change one, possibly two.

 You will be limited in your employment choices.
 You may have to change your method of dress to cover up your gorgeous ink (I imagine a typical 100+ degree summer here in Texas in long sleeves - or in my case - completely opaque tights) or you may not get the job at all.